philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 Using Private Parts is very easy, and honestly it's mostly just syntactic sugar.
 The gist is that whenever you have a property that you want to be private, instead of writing `this.prop` you write `_(this).prop`.

-The `_()` function, which I refer to as the key function, accepts an object (the "public instance") and returns a new object (the "private instance") that is uniquely linked to the passed object so you can store private properties on it, and those properties can't be access by anyone else.
+The `_()` function, which I refer to as the key function, accepts an object (the "public instance") and returns a new object (the "private instance") that is uniquely linked to the passed object so you can store private properties on it, and those properties can't be accessed by anyone else.
 It's called it a key function because it provides secure, one-way access to the private instance.
 Without it, the private instance is completely inaccessible.
-I chose the underscore as the variable name for the key function because it's short and is often used to connote privacy.
+I chose the underscore as the variable name for the key function because it's short and is often used to denote privacy.
 But you can choose whatever you like.

-The magic behind the key function is it's scope &mdash; where it's defined.
-Since the key function is the only way to access the private instance data, where you define that key determines which scope has access to the private instance.
+The magic behind the key function is where it's defined &mdash; its scope.
+Since using the key function is the only way to access the private instance data, where you define that key determines which scope has access to the private instances.
 Usually you'll define it within your class or module, making it impossible for external code to access your instance variables.

 Here's the previous example redone using Private Parts: